 - Injuries – Many different types of injuries, from falls to car accidents, can cause neck injuries.
 Neck pain of this type often stems from a whiplash injury, which is when the head is jerked backward and then forwards, causing the muscle in the neck to become strained.

 - Diseases and chronic conditions – There are a variety of diseases and chronic conditions that can cause neck pain, like rheumatoid arthritis (causes joint swelling and pain) and fibromyalgia (chronic muscle pain, especially in neck and shoulders).

 No matter the type of neck pain you have, there are lots of ways to relieve your pain that isn’t simply popping back pills every day – which can lead to additional problems like kidney failure and addiction.
 Non-drug methods like ice and heat therapy, exercising or physical therapy, and massage can all be helpful in relieving chronic neck pain.
 Stretching can also be helpful in relieving neck pain, and you can find five simple neck exercises that we recommend here.
-Another drug-free option for pain relief is our Oska Pulse device, which relieves pain and reduces inflammation using a clinically proven, doctor-approved therapy called Pulsed Electromagnetic Field (PEMF) technology.
+Another drug-free option for pain relief is our Oska Pulse device, which relieves pain using a clinically proven, doctor-approved therapy called Pulsed Electromagnetic Field (PEMF) technology.

 While neck pain is common, that doesn’t mean you have to live with the symptoms.
 We encourage you to find the relief method that’s right for you.
 For more information about Oska Pulse and how it uses PEMF technology to relieve pain, you can visit www.oskawellness.com.